 - See yourself – in what you contribute to the world – in the best possible way, the best you can be.

-- How much love you have in your life – change that to the best you can be.
+- How much real love you have in your life – change that to the best you can be.

 Because: How you see yourself is what you will move toward!
 What you keep looking at, that’s what you’ll become, whether you like it or not!

-If you look at a negative role model and think “That’s what I don’t want to become” you’ll become negative.
+If you look and keep looking at a negative role model and think “That’s what I don’t want to become” you’ll become negative.
 But if you look at a positive role model, and see yourself that way, you’ll become like that: healthy and positive.
 Do expect success, do expect happiness, put your energy into making things good and great, and it will become healthy and great.
 Say to yourself, “I am taking care of my body and my health, and I see it becoming the body that I can and will love, because it’s so great.”
 Again, see it in definite examples: “My belly makes me feel great”.
 “My hair makes me feel great.”
 “My legs make me feel great.”
 “My ... (enter what you like) makes me feel great and I am very happy with it.”

 It works, because every cell of your body is eavesdropping on your thoughts, noticing your thoughts, reacting to them.
 The cells of your body react on the way you think.
 Think healthily, and you help your health along.
 Think healthily, and your body will become acceptable to you, it will be slimmer (or the opposite, if that’s what it needs), it will be good to look at, it will feel good.